Boris Holban: In the Resistance

 One of Holban's superiors, the Franco-Polish Communist Adam Rayski observed that a disproportionate number of the members of the FTP-MOI were veterans of the International Brigades who had fought in the Spanish Civil War, providing a great advantage as these were men who had experienced combat and were well accustomed to handling guns and bombs.
-Rayski also noted that a disproportionate number of the FTP-MOI were like himself Jewish, which provided a certain desperation to their efforts since for them, the victory of the Third Reich would mean their extermination.
-Rayski argued that for ordinary French people, that if Nazi Germany won the war, France would remain occupied, but the French people would continue to exist while for himself, Holban, and all the other Jews in the FTP-MOI, they would all cease to exist in the event of a German victory, making their underground struggle a matter of existential importance.
+Rayski also noted that a disproportionate number of the FTP-MOI were Jewish like himself, which provided a certain desperation to their efforts since for them, the victory of the Third Reich would mean their extermination.
+Rayski argued that for ordinary French people, if Nazi Germany won the war, France would remain occupied but the French people would continue to exist, while for himself, Holban, and all the other Jews in the FTP-MOI, they would die in the event of a German victory, making their underground struggle a matter of existential importance.
 Rayski recalled: "We brought together many young Jews without parents or homes in action groups of three people.
 During the winter of 1942–43, we had about 300 people, mostly young people, in the Jewish groups of the Francs-Tireurs et Partisans".